About me

 I am a biomedical engineer specializing in opto-electric systems for medical applications.
 My experience spans hardware, software, firmware, system integration, data collection/analysis, and machine learning methods.

 I received my B.S. in Electrical engineering from Cornell University in 2009 where I focused on signal processing.
 I got my PhD in Biomedical Engineering with Fiorenzo Omentto's lab at Tufts University in 2016.
 My thesis looked at different methods of photo-modification of biomaterials with a particular focus on silk.
 From 2016 to 2021 I worked with Darren Roblyer at Boston University to develop and test novel diffuse optical imaging modalities.
-Currently, I'm working with Jennifer Dy and Milind Rajadhyaksha to develop new machine learning algorithms for diagnosis and monitoring of skin cancer.
+I also worked with Jennifer Dy and Milind Rajadhyaksha to develop new machine learning algorithms for diagnosis and monitoring of skin cancer.
+My most recent position was as a Senior Data Scientist at Biofourmis where I worked on designing and implementing advanced data processing algorithms on low-power microcontrollers.

 Recent research